The VIP Green Bus is the affordable luxury travel way to go from Chiang Mai to Chiang Rai.

 There are two bus terminals in Chiang Rai: one well south of the city center and one smack dab in the city center.

 The city center terminal is walkable to most of the central attraction including the night market, clock tower and restaurant areas.
 It was about a 10-minute walk to our hotel, the Sann.
-Which I will review in the next blog post.
+Which I review in the article What to do in Chiang Rai for Affordable Luxury.

 The VIP Green Bus Chiang Mai to Chiang Rai is a great way to go.
 For the price delta it was a no-brainer for us.